Global Ship Lease Inc. (GSL) and the Battle of Fundamentals vs. Technicals

 GSL’s Market Performance

-GSL stocks went down by -0.53% for the week, with a monthly jump of 12.74% and a quarterly performance of 10.54%, while its annual performance rate touched 107.91%.
-The volatility ratio for the week stands at 6.34% while the volatility levels for the past 30 days are set at 4.35% for Global Ship Lease Inc..
-The simple moving average for the period of the last 20 days is 5.22% for GSL stocks with a simple moving average of 20.51% for the last 200 days.
+GSL stocks went up by 20.81% for the week, with a monthly jump of 19.25% and a quarterly performance of 15.21%, while its annual performance rate touched 118.23%.
+The volatility ratio for the week stands at 5.68% while the volatility levels for the past 30 days are set at 4.58% for Global Ship Lease Inc..
+The simple moving average for the period of the last 20 days is 15.86% for GSL stocks with a simple moving average of 34.18% for the last 200 days.

 Analysts’ Opinion of GSL